Li-Kane/MangaScraper/README.md

 - use Selenium (S) as the method when the images are on the website are loaded using JavaScript, otherwise Bs4 is faster
 - choosing between 'src' vs 'data-src' as the img source can be quite arbitrary, I recommended testing both
 - info.txt is a collection of selectors for mangawebsites I've tested
+- Not all MangaWebsites can be downloaded from!
+If everything seems to work except the images downloading, try using the browser inspect and manually downloading an image from the website.
+If you are blocked, then the security on that website blocks scraping.